 #1801-1820 Volvo B10L (CAMO) natural gas-powered buses.

-A huge fleet renewal, replacing the 1970s and 1980s vehicles, was signified by large orders in 2004 for the following, all delivered by mid-2006:
+A huge fleet renewal, replacing the 1970s and 1980s vehicles, was signified by large orders in 2004, all of which had beendelivered by mid-2006 (see list below).

-The modern fleet is now universally running in a predominantly yellow livery with green trim which replaced the former orange and grey and an intermediate all-yellow livery.
+The modern fleet is now universally running in a predominantly yellow livery, which replaced the former orange and grey and a subsequent livery of yellow with green trim.
 However, some buses wear all-over advertising livery.
-By the end of 2006 the programme of bus replacement has brought the age of the fleet down to an average of 6 years.
+By the end of 2006 the programme of bus replacement had brought the age of the fleet down to an average of 6 years.
 Non-tourist services are now totally run by single-deck vehicles.
-Buses used since 1975 include the folowing::
+Buses used since 1975 include the following::

 #201-240: Mercedes 616CDI Sprinter (Mota body, delivered 2004)

 #1001-1200: Volvo B59 (Caetano, CAMO or UTIC bodies, 1975)

 #1301-1498: Volvo B10R (comprising 1301-1350 bodies by Caetano; 1351-1370 by CAMO; 1371-1400 by UTIC, all 1978/79 deliveries)

 #1500-1589: Volvo B10M flexibuses, of which those up to and incl.
 1530 had straight fronts and those after that were curved.
 All bodied by CAMO.
 1500-19 delivered 1991; 1520-29 delivered 1992; 1530-59 delivered 1995; 1560-89 delivered 1997)

 #1701-1735: Volvo B7RLE (Marcopolo, 2005)